-No matter if they’re selling a spot treatment, face mask or cleanser, there’s one thing most acne product marketing has in common: It’s geared toward women.
+No matter if it’s selling a spot treatment, face mask or cleanser, there’s one thing most acne product marketing has in common: It’s geared toward women.
 The exception?
 Acne products marketed to teenagers.
 Of course, men have to deal with breakouts and acne too, and adult acne can be especially stubborn and embarrassing.
+If you’re looking for concealer for men, you won’t find many options.

 Frontman is a new self-care brand for men that offers a unique acne treatment: a skin-colored concealer cream packed with proven acne-fighting ingredients.
 The brand’s hero product, Frontman Fade, instantly covers breakouts while simultaneously treating them.
 Part concealer for men, part spot treatment, Fade isn’t like any men’s grooming product we’ve seen before.